-The 2020 Summer Institute in Survey Research Techniques Diversity Fellowship Program will take place June 14-25, 2021 from 12:00pm-3:00pm Eastern Standard Time.
+The 2021 Summer Institute in Survey Research Techniques Diversity Fellowship Program will take place June 14-25, 2021 from 12:00pm-3:00pm Eastern Standard Time.
 All courses will be offered in an alternative remote format.

 Candidates should be an undergraduate and meet one or more of the following criteria:

-2. Have demonstrated sustained commitment to diversity in the academic, professional, or civic realm through their work experience, volunteer engagement, or leadership of student or community organizations to reduce social, educational or economic disparities
+- Have demonstrated sustained commitment to diversity in the academic, professional, or civic realm through their work experience, volunteer engagement, or leadership of student or community organizations to reduce social, educational or economic disparities; and/or

-3. Have experienced financial hardship as a result of family economic circumstances
+- Have experienced financial hardship as a result of family economic circumstances.

 To maximize the size of our cohort and provide the best possible experience for all, it is important that each applicant be committed to attend this educational opportunity.
-To this end, if you are selected as an awardee, your written acceptance of the offer and a deposit of $50 is required to secure your place in the 2020 Summer Institute in Survey Research Techniques Diversity Fellowship program.
-If you choose to withdraw after May 15, 2020 the $50 deposit is non-refundable.
-If you arrive and attend the program, your deposit will be refunded upon completion of the program.
+To this end, if you are selected for the fellowship, your written acceptance of the offer with a deposit of $50 is required to secure the fellowship in the 2021 Summer Institute in Survey Research Techniques Diversity Fellowship program.
+If you choose to withdraw after May 15, 2021, the $50 deposit is non-refundable.
+If you attend the program, your deposit will be refunded upon completion of the program.

 At the University of Michigan, our dedication to academic excellence for the public good is inseparable from our commitment to diversity, equity, and inclusion.
 It is central to our mission as an educational institution to ensure that each member of our community has full opportunity to thrive in our environment, for we believe that diversity is key to individual flourishing, educational excellence and the advancement of knowledge.